Removing Sensitive Data

 - If not using any of the above options, make sure to use vendors who are National Association for Information Destruction (NAID) certified.

 When erasing the data is no longer an option because of the item's condition, physically shredding or otherwise destroying the item is the only way to protect the remaining data from access.
-If you have a contract with DITR, consult with your representative regarding options.
+If you use IS&T Field Support, consult with your representative regarding options.

 The software tools listed below are just a sampling of those available for wiping hard drives.
 They are provided for informational purposes only and are not currently supported or recommended by IS&T. If you have used any of these tools, or even other ones not listed, please send us your feedback.
 We would be happy to hear about your experience, whether good or bad, so that we can forward on the information and keep this page updated.

-The IS&T Help Desk is not trained and does not offer support for the following software options.
+The IS&T Service Desk is not trained and does not offer support for the following software options.
 Customers should contact the vendor directly with usage questions.